paibyun9/EGA-V9/README.md

   → PASS
 ```

-Within the configured governance conditions, EGA V9 permits valid governed execution while preserving execution and verification evidence for later review.
+A valid governed workflow proceeds to execution.

+When EGA V9 detects a policy or integrity violation on the governed execution path, it fails closed before the protected tool call and records governance evidence.

 #### Current Capability Boundary

+This protection has a defined boundary.

-Fail-closed containment is enforced while a policy or integrity violation is actively detected within the governed execution path.
+Fail-closed containment remains effective while the triggering policy or integrity violation is actively detected.

+EGA V9 does **not** currently establish persistent containment across renewed execution attempts after the original triggering condition has been removed.

-Persistent, cross-request containment of a previously flagged execution identity or capability across subsequent clean-looking attempts is **not established in EGA V9**.
+Exactly-once side-effect execution under concurrent, retry, or duplicate execution is also **not established** in EGA V9.

-See **Capability Boundaries** above for additional verified and unverified capabilities.
+See **Capability Boundaries** above for the complete current validation status.

 ---

 ### Step 4).
 Make the Deployment Decision

-After evaluating EGA V9 in your own workflow and environment, decide whether it should be deployed to your production AI workflow.
+Now test EGA V9 against your own workflows, policies, and failure scenarios.

+Then make the decision:

 ```text
 YES / NO
 ```

+Should EGA V9 be deployed at the execution boundary of your production AI workflow?

-The deployment decision should be based on your own policies, workflow architecture, security requirements, and evaluation results.
+The answer should come from your own evaluation and evidence.

 ---

 ### Step 5).
-Evaluate Potential Business Impact
+Evaluate the Operational Impact

-Depending on the deployment environment, potential benefits may include:
+After running the evaluation, examine what changes when execution governance is present.

 **Operational Reliability**

-- Evaluates configured governance conditions before governed tool execution.
+- Enforces configured governance conditions before protected tool execution.
-- Detects evaluated workflow mutations before governed tool execution.
+- Detects workflow mutations before protected execution.
-- Produces deterministic governance evidence for later investigation.
+- Records deterministic evidence when governance decisions are made.

 **Security**

-- Detects evaluated approval-bypass attempts.
+- Detects approval-bypass attempts.
-- Detects evaluated unauthorized tool execution.
+- Detects unauthorized tool execution.
-- Detects evaluated policy and workflow mutations.
+- Detects policy and workflow mutations.
+- Applies fail-closed containment when a governed violation is detected.

 **Governance**

 - Replayable governed workflows.
-- Traceable execution evidence.
+- Traceable execution.
 - Auditable governance decisions.
+- Reproducible execution evidence.

 **Engineering**

 - Deterministic workflow debugging.
-- Reproducible execution evidence.
-- Additional evidence for incident investigation.
+- Reproducible evidence for incident investigation.
+- Clear PASS / BLOCK execution outcomes.

 **Business**

-- Additional runtime controls for operational risk management.
-- Greater visibility before production deployment.
+- Adds a governance checkpoint before high-impact AI actions.
-- Evidence that may support internal security and compliance reviews.
+- Provides evidence for internal security and governance review.

-These are potential operational benefits, not guaranteed business outcomes.
-Actual impact depends on the application architecture, deployment environment, configured policies, and workload.
+- Makes execution failures and policy violations easier to inspect.

+Actual operational impact will depend on your workflow, policies, architecture, and deployment environment.

 ---

 ### Final Question

-After completing your evaluation, ask:
+After completing the evaluation, ask one question:

-**What would have happened without EGA V9?**
+## What would have happened without EGA V9?

-### Illustrative Scene: What Changes with EGA V9
+### Illustrative Scene: A Refund Workflow

-This example is illustrative only.

-Your actual company policies and runtime architecture will differ.
-What matters here is the governed execution boundary and the evidence produced by the governance decision.

-**Without EGA V9**
+Assume the company policy requires manager approval before a refund.

+**Without an Execution-Governance Check**

 ```text
 Refund Request